World of Illusion

 Final Musings

-My paintings whether portraits or abstracts are in a way, all self portraits.
-Because we are in fact part of a whole self, fractals in one mind.
+My paintings, whether portraits or abstracts, are, in a way, all self-portraits.
+We are, in fact, part of a whole self, fractals in one mind.

-I’m always updating my thoughts on art and my process.
-It’s of great interest to me how the observer (viewer) will later become the subject of my paintings.
-The moment they glimpse something familiar, something recognizable, they then become the subject.
+I'm constantly updating my thoughts on art and my process.
+I'm very interested in how the observer (viewer) will later become the subject of my paintings.
+The moment they glimpse something familiar or recognizable, they become the subject.

 Now that's some space-time bending if you ask me!